-We’d already driven 900 miles from North Carolina in Marty’s Springtime Yellow 1967 Mustang GT hardtop, with threadbare tires; not much storage for all our worldly belongings, and a broken gas gauge (we ran out somewhere in Oklahoma).
+We’d already driven 900 miles from North Carolina in Marty’s Springtime Yellow 1967 Mustang GT hardtop, with little room for all our worldly belongings, no A/C, threadbare tires and a broken gas gauge (we ran out somewhere in Oklahoma).

-Actually, it was a pretty nice car, but somehow she had managed to get saddled with a monthly payment of $105 (about $778 in 2019 money) on a car costing less than three-thousand dollars.
+Actually, it was a pretty nice car, but somehow she had managed to get saddled with a monthly payment of $105 (about $778 in 2019 money) on a car costing less than $3,000.

 Early in the evening, after three days travel, we rolled into big LA.
 A spectacular site, Los Angeles; by far more lights than Marty had ever seen and certainly as many I’d seen in large cities.